Hollow Columns Holding Up I-5, I-405 Bridges Could Implode In Major Quake

 Compared to other earthquake-prone regions, western Washington has an unusual concentration of highways on hollow supports.

-In the early 1960s, when America's new interstate highway system was growing at breakneck speed, a Tacoma company called Concrete Technology pioneered the use of a stronger material called pre-stressed concrete on highway projects.
+In the early 1960s, when America's new interstate highway system was growing at breakneck speed, a Tacoma company called Concrete Tech pioneered the use of a stronger material called pre-stressed concrete on highway projects.
 The stronger concrete meant builders needed less of it to make a column strong enough to hold up a bridge.

 More KUOW: Where Do Seattle-Area Crows Go At Night?

-Those hollow columns were light enough to be built in the Tacoma factory and then trucked to construction sites around western Washington.
+Those hollow columns were light enough to be built in the Tacoma factory and then trucked up to construction sites around western Washington.